Hunter-Pittman/wingoEDR/README.md

 	- [ ] Autoruns returns too much input to serial scripter
 	- [ ] Software monitoring failing to get a handle to retrieve registry values (mode still works)
 	- [ ] Need to encrypt the database
+	- [ ] Log all incidents in the log file
 - [ ] WingoEDR API
 	- [ ] Needs authentication (Maybe JWT?
 Need to prevent replay attacks)
 	- [ ] Setup on port 6720